isaac033/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to create hello file
+script to add execute permissions of file hello to owner